 For Australians, a universal international travel adaptor is the best choice for backpacking around the Americas due to the varied types of plug sockets available.

 International Travel Adaptors can usually be bought at most airports.
 For example, in a Newsagent or electrical store.
 However, although convenient, this can be the most expensive place to buy them though.\

 As a solo backpacker, all your pennies count!

-Therefore, it’s always a good idea to purchase your international power adaptors ahead of time.
+This is why it is always a better idea to do your research and purchase any international power adaptors you’ll need ahead of time.

-The ZGGCD adapter is a great all-in-one international travel adapter for Australians, and other nationalities for that matter too.
+The ZGGCD/ Lencent adapter is a great all-in-one international power adapter for Australians, and other nationalities for that matter too.

 Its electrical plugs are covered in over 150 countries while also giving you a fantastic level of device coverage.

 Item Dimensions: 3.5 L x 2 W x 1.7 W (inches)

 - An all-in-one universal travel adaptor that has 4 retractable plugs for Type A, G, I and C plug types